 Because of its technical characteristics, especially the gradient and size (width) of the tunnels, which are far superior to the existing lines, the new high-capacity line will allow lorries to be carried on goods trains (Rolling Highway), and High Cube containers.
-At the same time, with long-distance passenger trains also being able to pass, the Third Giovi Pass will mean that journey times between Genoa and Milan and Genoa and Turin will be reduced.
+At the same time, with long-distance passenger trains also being able to pass, the Third Giovi Pass integrated with the junction will mean that journey times between Genoa and Milan and Genoa and Turin will be reduced.

 Length of the new line: 53 km, of which 37 km is in tunnels

-Interconnection with the existing line: 18 km
+Interconnection with the existing line: 12 km

-Planned speed: 200-250 km/h
+Planned speed at maximum: 200-250 km/h

-Maximum gradient of the line and the interconnections: 12 per thousand
+Maximum gradient of the line and the interconnections: 12.5 per thousand

-It is 53 km long, of which 80% is in tunnels, the new line goes through 12 municipalities in the provinces of Genoa and Alessandria and is linked to the South – through the interconnection at Voltri and the Fegino junction – with the rail infrastructure in the Genoa hub as well as port basin areas at Voltri and in the Historic Harbour and, from the Novi Ligure plain, to the existing Genoa-Turin lines (for traffic going to Turin and Novara - Simplon) and the Tortona - Piacenza line (for traffic going in the Milan - San Gotthard direction).
+It is 53 km long, of which 80% is in tunnels, the new line goes through 14 municipalities in the provinces of Genoa and Alessandria and is linked to the South – through the interconnection at Voltri and the Fegino junction – with the rail infrastructure in the Genoa hub as well as port basin areas at Voltri and in the Historic Harbour of Genoa and, from the Novi Ligure plain, to the existing Genoa-Turin lines (for traffic going to Turin and Novara - Simplon) and the Tortona - Piacenza line (for traffic going in the Milan - San Gotthard direction).

 The Valico Tunnel, which is around 27 km long, envisages the construction of four intermediary access windows due both to construction requirements and safety.
-In line with the most advanced safety standards, the tunnel sections will largely be made with two tunnels, with the tracks simply running parallel and joined so that each can play the role of safety tunnel for the other.
+In line with the most advanced safety standards, the tunnel sections will largely be made with two tunnels, with the tracks simply running parallel every 500 metres and joined so that each can play the role of safety tunnel for the other.